 Worries can be paralyzing.
 They can consume our thoughts, distract us from things we’re trying to do in the day, soil our mood, and feel like it’s sucking our energy.
+It can leave us wanting nothing more than trying to figure out how to worry less.

 This is why it’s so important to learn how to worry less and get out of the routine of living with regular mental anguish.
-The following are 8 different ways to rid yourself of mental anguish and worry less.
+The following are 11 different ways to rid yourself of mental anguish and worry less.

 1. Learn the dichotomy of control

 The ancient Greek and Roman Stoics understood well the dichotomy of control.
-In its simplest sense, the dichotomy of control is know that there are things that you can control and things that are beyond your control.
+In its simplest sense, the dichotomy of control is knowing that there are things that you can control and things that are beyond your control.

 Things you can’t control are things such as other people, what people say or think about you, what will happen to you or your family tomorrow, how long you’ll live, or whether or not your boss will promote you.